 But the peach peeling hack got me thinking… could the same concept work on more than just peaches?
 It turns out that the answer is yes!
 Apparently most things with a soft skin can be made infinitely easier to peel by “shocking” them in a bowl of ice cold water after cooking.
 Today I wanted to share with you one of my new favorite uses for this trick – peeling potatoes!

 There are a lot of opinions out there about peeling potatoes vs. keeping the skins on, especially when it comes to dishes like mashed potatoes.
 I personally happen to like the bit of extra texture that the skins provide in a mashed potato dish.
 However, my youngest son has pretty strong anti-skin feelings.
 Luckily for him, this hack has made it so easy to peel potatoes that I’m happy to do that extra step just for him. :-) Here’s how it’s done!

 The Easiest Way to Peel Potatoes

 - Large bowl

 Fill your large pot with water and bring it to a boil on your stovetop.

 Wash your potatoes, then place them in the boiling water to cook.
-Allow the potatoes to boil until they’re tender, which should take between 15 and 30 minutes, depending on the side of your potatoes.
+Allow the potatoes to boil until they’re tender, which should take between 15 and 30 minutes, depending on the size of your potatoes.

 While they’re cooking, prepare your ice bath.
 Fill your large bowl part of the way with ice cubes, then fill the rest of the way with ice cold water.
 Leave a few inches between the water level and the rim of the bowl so it won’t overflow when you add the potatoes.